It’s a pretty big statement to make that parenting is in crisis.

 Perhaps as a parent, deep down you feel it too.
 Something isn’t quite right about how you feel or how you are coping as a parent.

 You probably don’t even know what to do about it, because you feel that it’s something even bigger than you.

 If so, you should know that you’re not alone in feeling this way.

 Today, many parents are exhausted, lost, confused, stressed, depressed, anxious and have a lack of confidence in their abilities.
 They think it’s all them not being ‘enough’ when they most certainly are.

-Most people don't even realise that in many countries, the leading cause of death amongst new mothers is suicide.
-Surely that's saying something — yet you don't hear a peep in the media, nor do you see any government plans being put into place to help reverse this situation.
+Most people don’t even realise that in many countries, the leading cause of maternal death is suicide.
+Surely that’s saying something — yet you don’t hear a peep in the media, nor do you see any government plans being put into place to help reverse this situation.